 - Accommodation in Prague

-- Partial support or full coverage of traveling expenditures to the Congress
+- Possible partial support of travelling expenditures to the Congress

 Mentors who have generously accepted to contribute their time, wisdom and guidance to the programme in Prague are:

 - Nina Schweinfurth (Germany/Switzerland)

 - Joaquín Fuentes (Spain)

 We also invite you to attend the Donald J. Cohen Alumni Symposium: A Decade of Fellowship Fostering Children's Mental Health (Wednesday 25 July, 10:45-12:15).
 This is an opportunity to connect with the ever expanding family of DJCFP and to see how the programme has contributed to important achievements in child and adolescent mental health worldwide.